cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Scans/_index.md

 {{% image src="/deepdive/scans/ScanProfiles.png" alt="Scan Profiles" %}}

-Scan profiles determine how a target gets scanned and are specific to the target's type (e.g. Web or API).
+Scan profiles determine how a target is scanned and are tailored to the target type, such as a web application or an API.
-In simple terms: They establish the desired balance between speed and accuracy of a scan.
-While we won't go into details here, you can find a description for every scan profile in the corresponding dropdown.
+They balance the speed and accuracy of the scan.
+Detailed descriptions for each scan profile are available in the corresponding dropdown menu.

 ### Scan Results